o-lim/generate-ninja/tools/gn/docs/reference.md

   Otherwise it would duplicate all global variables.

-  When an explicit list of variables is supplied, if the variable exists in the current (destination) scope already, an error will be thrown.
+  When an explicit list of variables is supplied, if the variable exists in the current (destination) scope already, and clobber is false, an error will be thrown, otherwise the current value is clobbered.
-  If "*" is specified, variables in the current scope will be clobbered (the latter is important because most targets have an implicit configs list, which means it wouldn't work at all if it didn't clobber).
+  If "*" is specified, variables in the current scope will be clobbered, regardless of the value of the clobber flag (the latter is important because most targets have an implicit configs list, which means it wouldn't work at all if it didn't clobber).

   The sources assignment filter (see "gn help set_sources_assignment_filter") is never applied by this function.
 It's assumed than any desired